Why hadn’t I spent more time appreciating this place?

 They ticked all the modern-day fine-dining boxes.

 The restaurants were beautiful, especially the magnificently preserved White Room, with its high ceilings and gilded moulding.
 Dating to 1885, it’s the oldest dining room in the city.
+(The executive chef here is Jacob Jan Boerma and Randy Karman is the chef de cuisine.)

 Both restaurants offered compelling platitudes about seasonality, quality, and locavorism.
 At Rijks, chef Joris Bijdendijk’s restaurant at the Rijksmuseum, my dinner began with slices of saucisson made from local goat, an animal, as the accompanying card claimed, that is under-utilized in the Dutch food chain.